States with the Most Crowded Schools

 Population per square mile: 95.4

 Alabama kicks off the list as the tenth state in the nation with the most crowded schools.
 Although Alabama does not have a particularly high population density, its pupil/teacher ratio is 12 percent higher than the national average.
 With an education budget 33 percent lower than average, a potential factor in Alabama’s overcrowded schools could be its reduced allocation of financial resources in state education.

-Compare homeowners insurance with Insurify.
+Explore home insurance comparison sites with Insurify.
 Serious savings are just a click away!

 Check out the best home insurance companies for your home and budget.

 Pupil/Teacher Ratio: 17.69

 Population per square mile: 175.0